 IV.
 Formulas for the Mineral Salts-Succinate Broth and Agar Media.

 Of the several we have used in teaching and research over the decades, the medium detailed below has probably given us the best luck in obtaining rapid and substantial growth (enrichments and colonies) of purple non-sulfur photosynthetic bacteria.
 It is probably based on a medium formulated originally by Norbert Pfennig who was a distinguished and well-remembered visitor to our department.

-With water samples containing a substantial amount of oxygenic phototrophs (mainly cyanobacteria and green algae), it may be possible to have these organisms come up within a week and overtake the enrichments.
-An example of this happening is shown here.
+With water samples containing a substantial amount of oxygenic phototrophs (mainly cyanobacteria and green algae), it may be possible to have these organisms come up within a week and overtake the enrichments!
+An example of this happening is shown in these images; the photos were taken 3 days (left) and 6 days (right) after inoculation.
+(These images are from a study of samples from source streams of the Mississippi River.)
 Therefore, it is probably best to streak your plates from the enrichments as soon as a reddish "bloom" of the desired organisms is evident.